 Preparing Patients for Surgery

-Pre-operative education (view our informative booklets on The Leone Center for Orthopedic Care homepage) is provided one-on-one by me, by my staff and during patient seminars at Holy Cross Hospital.
+Pre-operative education (view our informative hip booklet and knee booklet) that will be provided one-on-one by me, by my staff and during patient seminars at Holy Cross Hospital.
 These pre-operative educational forums provide an opportunity for patients, as well as their families or special friends, to learn and ask questions.

 Making sure our patients and their support families are well informed prior to surgery has not only resulted in a better experience but a faster recovery because they know what to expect, have less anxiety and no longer fear the “unknown.”